higherkindness/mu-scala/microsite/src/main/docs/reference/source-generation.md

     string country;
   }

+  // incompatible method type
-  String sendUser(UserWithCountry user);
+  string sendUser(UserWithCountry user);
 }
 ```

-you service will fail with an `AvroTypeException` (for example: `org.apache.avro.AvroTypeException: Unable to resolve foo.String`) during the source generation process because the `sendUser` method now has a fixed (i.e. a primitive type, instead of an Avro Record) return type that can't be evolved.
+you service will fail with an `AvroRuntimeException` (for example: `org.apache.avro.AvroRuntimeException: Not a named type: "string"`) during the source generation process because the `sendUser` method now has a fixed (i.e. a primitive type, instead of an Avro Record) return type that can't be evolved.

 ### Additional Context